-Mindfulness expert, Jon Kabat-Zinn defines mindfulness.
-He describes it as “… Awareness, cultivated by paying attention in a sustained and particular way: on purpose, in the present moment, and non-judgmentally.”
+Jon Kabat-Zinn, mindfulness expert, describes it as “… Awareness, cultivated by paying attention in a sustained and particular way: on purpose, in the present moment, and non-judgmentally.”
 (Mindfulness for Beginners)

 Zen master Thich Nhat Hanh says being mindful is “….the practice of being fully present and alive, body and mind united.
 Mindfulness is the energy that helps us to know what is going on in the present moment.”
 (Lions Roar, 2008)